NabidAlam/thesis-temporal-deid/README.md

-# MaskAnyone-Temporal: Temporally-Consistent Privacy Protection for Behavioural-Science Video
+# MaskAnyone-Temporal: A Hybrid Fusion Approach for Robust Video De-identification

 This repository contains the official codebase for my Master's thesis in collaboration with Hasso-Plattner-Institut and University of Potsdam.